Bedrock-OSS/regolith-docs/docs/introduction/additional-dependencies.md

  - {ref}`Nim<nim-filters>`
  - {ref}`.NET<dotnet-filters>`

 The runtimes are optional, unless you want to use filters written in the corresponding language.
+Some of the filter types don't require any runtime:

+- {ref}`Shell Filters<shell-filters>` run shell commands directly.
+- {ref}`Executable Filters<executable-filters>` use compiled executables.